-With a proud history stretching back more than 100 years, the Classics Research Division is renowned for its world-leading insights into the cultures, histories, societies, languages, religions and material remains of the ancient Mediterranean.
+The Classics Research Division has a proud history stretching back more than 100 years.
+It is renowned for its world-leading insights into the cultures, histories, societies, languages, religions and material remains of the ancient Mediterranean.

 We consider the ancient world as a single entity, investigating the interactions between its social groups and examining both the centres and shifting geographical and cultural boundaries at the peripheries.

 Our research also investigates the ancient world as cultural capital, available for use and re-use by a range of cultures in Europe and beyond.

 With the Ure Museum of Greek Archaeology at our heart, the Division attracts students, researchers, visitors and staff from across the globe and boasts strong international connections and collaborations at research and teaching level.

 Research Division Lead

 Debt and credit in late-antique Egypt: Dr Arietta Papaconstantinou